Here are some answers to questions you may have . If you have other questions, do not hesitate to contact us.

 or do imaging;

-Out of respect for our paying participants, you agree that they don't tote more than a basic, pocket-size point-and-shoot and no tripod.
-It is also great if they do shots of the participants (Purple People Eaters) for our Students in Action.
+Out of respect for our paying participants, however, they may not tote more than their smart phone or a basic, pocket-size point-and-shoot camera with no tripod.
+It is also great if they do shots of the participants (Purple People Eaters) for our Students in Action; it is also understood that they will not in any way get in the way of our paying participants.